Snazzah/Tadpole/README.md

 TOKEN HERE
 171456123456123456
 ```
-Then, use `ruby botboy.rb` to run it.
+Then, use `ruby tadpole.rb` to run it.

 ## Settings and Configuration
 parsebots : Allow bot's messages through Tadpole bot.